The best way to prevent the flu is to get the flu vaccine every season.

 Clean and disinfect frequently touched surfaces in your room, especially when someone is ill.
 Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious food.

 Insurance plans typically cover one free flu shot per year.
 Some insurance plans only cover vaccines given by your doctor or at a limited set of locations.
 Please check with your insurance to see if you are flu shot is covered at the Health Center.
-(Please bring your Splash card, insurance, and ID.)
-No payment is required at the time of your visit.
+(Please bring your Splash ID card, insurance, and ID.)
+No payment is required at the time of your visit for flu shots.